Karen L. Wallace

 Offer copyediting and proofreading of technical, academic, business, and literary materials.
 Over 20 years of experience editing text written by native and non-native speakers of English.

-Also provide the following services: management of speech/language projects; orthographic or phonetic transcription; writing of documentation and instructions; website assistance; translation from Spanish to English.
+Also provide the following services: management of speech/language projects; orthographic or phonetic transcription; writing of documentation and instructions; project management.